Stress and Strain

 The following visualizations illustrate stress and strain.
 Visualizations include simple animations, experimental models, visual output from numerical models, as well as static diagrams and photos.We also have additional structural geology visualization collections

-How Do Rocks Respond to Stress? (more info) This tutorial is part of the series of investigations and visualizations on the Exploring Earth website, which was designed to accompany 'Earth Science,' a high school textbook.
+How Do Rocks Respond to Stress? ( This site may be offline. ) This tutorial is part of the series of investigations and visualizations on the Exploring Earth website, which was designed to accompany 'Earth Science,' a high school textbook.
 This tutorial on stress covers brittle and ductile deformation, stress simulations, and geologic structures.
 Very clear animations and field photographs illustrate this tutorial.
 Students can move the cursor over each photograph to see an outline of the geologic structure shown.

 World Stress Map Project (more info) The World Stress Map (WSM) is one of the fundamental geo-databases.
 It is maintained and extended at the Geophysical Institute of Karlsruhe University as the research project "Weltkarte der tektonischen Spannungen" of the Heidelberg Academy of Sciences and Humanities.
 The WSM database contains information on the contemporary tectonic stress state (e.g. orientation and magnitude) in the Earth's crust.
 The WSM was originally compiled by a group headed by Mary Lou Zoback as part of the International Lithosphere Program (ILP).
 Stress data can be downloaded, viewed using WSM maps, or used to generate custom maps with the WSM CASMO map-making software.